 Allan Davis is President and Director of AFD Investments Inc. a Winnipeg based management consulting firm.
-In addition to serving on the Boyd Group Income Fund Board of Trustees, he is also a member of the Manufacturing Advisory Board of Exchange Income Corporation.
-Mr

-Davis is a Chartered Accountant and holds a Bachelor of Commerce (Honours) degree from the University of Manitoba.
+In addition to serving on the Boyd Group Income Fund Board of Trustees, he is also a member of the Exchange Income Corporation Board of Directors.
+Mr Davis is a Chartered Professional Accountant and holds a Bachelor of Commerce (Honours) degree from the University of Manitoba.